csistoc/Chess/README.md

 Features:
   - swing interface
-  - leaderboard = using jdbc the game saves the fastest wins there had been in this game
+  - leaderboard = keep track who had the fastest win and compete with other players to be in the top (using a database(jdbc) the game saves the fastest wins there had been in this game)
   - save/load game